WagePilot vs Deputy

 A Deputy alternative that doesn’t bill per head

 Deputy is powerful, but it prices per user on top of a £20/month UK minimum, so the bill grows every time you hire.
-WagePilot gives a small UK team the same essentials for a flat £10/month, unlimited staff.
+WagePilot gives a small UK team the same essentials for a flat £29/month per site, and the bill stays there however many people you take on.

 WagePilot